smalot/bootstrap-datetimepicker/README.md

 The increment used to build the hour view.
 A button is created for each <code>minuteStep</code> minutes.

+### startHour

+Number.
+Default: 0

+The first hour shown in the day view.

+### stepHour

+Number.
+Default: 1

+The increment used to build the day view.
+A buton is created for each <code>stepHour</code> hours.

+## endHour

+Number.
+The maximum hour that will be shown in the day view.
 ### pickerReferer : deprecated

 String.
 Default: 'default'